If you found this post from our national PR polling company in the neverending ocean, that is Google, boy are you in for a treat.

 Bonus 6: Whitepapers

-These whitepapers are excellent ways to capture leads and customers.
+Whitepapers are a creative way to generate leads and customers.
 Most of our brands put together a 3-to-4 page in-depth whitepaper highlighting the survey insights.

 They place this on a landing page on the website and require a form fill to download (name, organization name, email, and phone number).